laurenhyoseoyoon/Generative-Coding-Project2/Readme.md

 - This is the project inspired by the artist Damien Hirst's Pill series, this project illustrates pills that are dynamically moving based on viewers' mouse movement.

 (+) 6.
 ACTUALLY TURNING...
+- Word/Letter based project that the word "Turning" is actually turning!

+(+) 7.
+RECURSIVE SIMULATION
+- Simulation of recursion using geometry.

+(+) 8.
+RUN BETTER RUN
+- Character that shows a levitating run!

 ## ✔️ What P5 method or technique did you enjoy using the most?
 What was interesting to you about it?
 - Methods: (1) Mathematics Functions (e.g. Fouriers Series); (2) beginShape() and endShape(); (3) Push() and Pop() method